onassar/PHP-StripeOAuth/README.md

     exit(0);

 ```

+The `code` parameter is accessed from the `_GET` array, as after a person connects their Stripe account to your Stripe application, this code is passed along in the url.
+In most conventional applications, this is more-or-less an request token, and we use it to get an access token, and subsequently all the data we want.

 ### More
 Will update this page shortly with a few more examples on some of the more advanced workings of the Stripe OAuth flow.